WesleeS/MART341-WebDesign/README.md

 - 10/8 silly chickadee page
 - 10/22 Another delay of 2 assignment uploads and then writing a changelog.
 Added a page for the American Robin for assign-7 and the Grey-Go-Away for assign-8
 - 10/29 feeling the effects of my covid shot update.
 Ouch.
 Oh and assignment 9 is added with a basic how-to for quilting
+- 11/5 Oh!
+It was just 1 week since my shot.
+Anyhoo, assignment 10 is from me birdwatching last week while fevered